 The Danes like simple food with complex tastes.
 You will find cafes and street vendors serving hotdogs, open-face sandwiches, and french fries.

 If you dine in a restaurant, you will probably find some more traditional dishes like stegt flæsk med persillesovs og kartoffler (fried pork, boiled potatoes and parsley sauce) or fiskefrikadeller (Fish Cakes) with, of course, rye bread.

-There are two famous breweries in Denmark, Carlsberg and Tuborg.
+There are two famous breweries in Denmark, Carlsberg, and Tuborg.
 Both are great beers and you will find them at nearly every dining establishment.
-Drinking age in Demark, by the way, is 18.
+The drinking age in Demark, by the way, is 18.

 One thing you should note about restaurants and bars in Denmark is that tipping is included in the bill.
 No need to tip extra unless you have exceptional service.

 Posts on Demark

 During your tour of Christiansborg Palace, you will be able to see the Royal Reception Rooms, Great …